This guide provides the essential steps for setting up ExtremeZ-IP. For detailed File and Print Server configuration instructions, see this page.

 ExtremeZ-IP System Requirements

 The following are the minimum system requirements for ExtremeZ-IP File and Print Server.
-The recommended system requirements for a particular implementation or application can vary so please consult with the ExtremeZ-IP support team (email@example.com) if you have questions or need assistance.
+The recommended system requirements for a particular implementation or application can vary so please contact us at http://support.grouplogic.com/request if you have questions or need assistance.

 - Windows Server Platforms: 2008, 2003, Windows Storage Server, Windows Powered NAS